-This Strategy has also been informed by the Scottish Procurement’s statutory guidance under the Procurement Reform (Scotland) Act 2014 and through the support of APUC (Advanced Procurement for Universities and Colleges) the procurement centre of expertise for all of Scotland’s colleges and universities.
+1.3 This Strategy has also been informed by the Scottish Procurement’s statutory guidance under the Procurement Reform (Scotland) Act 2014 and through the support of APUC (Advanced Procurement for Universities and Colleges) the procurement centre of expertise for all of Scotland’s colleges and universities.

-The Strategy was approved by the College Finance Committee on 1 December 2016 and subsequently published on our external facing website.
+1.4 The Strategy was approved by the College Finance Committee on 1 December 2016 and is reviewed annually and published on our external facing website.

 2 Context